-Louvre tours are great, they always guarantee skip the line access as well as last minute entry.
+In addition, Louvre museum tours always guarantee skip the line access as well as last minute entry.
 This is particularly useful when Louvre tickets are sold out.
-There are many different tours types to choose from, from private tours, to family tours, to night tours.
-Exploring the Louvre with an expert guide is highly recommended and an unforgettable experience.

 Louvre Museum: Visiting Tips

 - Best time to visit - the Louvre attracts thousands of visitors every day.
 So avoiding the peak times is an absolute must if you want to make your visit more enjoyable and peaceful.
-The best thing to do is to go really early in the morning as soon as the museum opens, or in the late afternoon, after 3pm.
-Alternatively, you can go Wednesday or Friday night, when the museum is open until 9:45pm.
+The best time to go is early in the morning, as soon as the museum opens, or in the late afternoon, after 3pm.
+Alternatively, visit on a Wednesday or Friday night, when the museum stays open until 9:45pm.
 Try to avoid weekends, especially the first Saturday of the month when admission is free for all visitors.

-- Plan your visit in advance - the Louvre is the largest museum in the world and it would take you several days to see the entire museum.
-This makes it important to plan your visit in advance.
+- Plan your visit in advance - the Louvre is the largest museum in the world and it would take you several days if not weeks to see the entire museum.
+To get the most out of your visit plan an itinerary in advance.
 Decide in advance what sections of the museum most interest you and familiarize yourself with the layout of the museum.
 Make sure to download the map of the Louvre from the official website.

 - The Louvre is easily accessible with a wheelchair.
 You can also borrow wheelchairs, walking sticks and foldable chairs free of charge.

-- Beware of pickpockets - Petty theft is an ongoing problem both inside and outside the museum.
+- Beware of pickpocket activity - Petty theft is an ongoing problem both inside and outside the museum.
 Keep a close eye on your belongings and be alert when you are in crowded areas.

 How to get to the Louvre Museum?Address: Musée du Louvre, Rue de Rivoli, 75001 Paris.